mathspp/mathspp/pages/drops/wait-one-more-thing/default.md

 ---
 title: "Wait!
-Just one more thing..."
+One more thing..."
 ---

 # Python drops 🐍💧

 ## Wait!
-Just one more thing...
+One more thing...

-For your safety, you have to **confirm your subscription** to the newsletter.
+For your safety and to prevent SPAM, you have to **confirm your subscription** to the newsletter.
 Without doing this, you **will not** receive your drops of Python knowledge.

 ## What to expect